communitybridge/easycla/docs/Contribute-to-a-Gerrit-Project.md

 1. Click **COMPANY NOT IN LIST?
 CLICK HERE**.

    A Corporate CLA form appears.
 Some fields are pre-populated such as the company name and email.
-Fill out the remaining form fields to contact your CLA manager to request association to the company.
-The CLA manager adds you to the whitelist.
+Fill out the remaining form fields to contact your CCLA manager to request association to the company.
+The CCLA manager adds you to the whitelist.

    A Confirmation of Association with statement appears.
 Read the Confirmation of Association statement and mark the agreement checkbox.